d3b4g/m4ng0n3l.github.io/_posts/2016-09-14-vulnhub-billy-madison.md

 ### Honeypot on TCP/23

-Honeypot removal would be recommend unless it was intended.
+Telnet honeypot removal should be removed.
 Removal could be done by removing the `/opt/honeyports` directory, `/root/checkban` and `/root/telnet.sh` scripts.

 {% highlight bash %}
 rm -r /opt/honeyports